Obrázky na stránke

 Contains thy waters, as the universe Tell where these living thoughts reside, when stretched

 Beneath the forest flowed.
-Sometimes Of the wild babbling rivulet; and now it fell The forest's solemn canopies were changed
+Sometimes Of the wild babbling rivulet; and now The forest's solemn canopies were changed

 « PredošláPokračovať »